alexboia/WP-Trip-Summary/README.txt

 5. For those with plug-in versions older than 0.2.1, please see here notes on updating to plug-in version 0.2.1: https://github.com/alexboia/WP-Trip-Summary/blob/master/README-UPDATE-021.md

 == Changelog ==

+= 0.2.9 =
+- Added rider's log feature;
+- Bug fix when validating GPX files that begin with XML comments (courtesy of Philip Flohr);
+- Fixed some warnings on PHP 8;
+- Internal installer rework.

 = 0.2.8 =
 - Added trip summary audit log to post edit and post listing pages;